Charles and Anne Hillman

 Like Chesley “Sully” Sullenberger, the American Airlines captain who successfully landed his disabled jet in the Hudson River in 2009, Charles Hillman could fly before he could drive.

 For three or four months before he got his driver’s license, Charles used to buzz his South Bend home in his Piper trainer to let his mother know that he would soon need a ride home from the airport.

-“For some people, I guess it’s just in their blood, “says Anne Hillman, Charles’s wife of 58 years.
-“There was a kind of secret brotherhood...
-If I saw Charles off in a corner with a group of guys at a party, I knew they were all pilots.”
+“For some people, I guess it’s just in their blood,” said Anne Hillman, Charles’s wife.
+“There was a kind of secret brotherhood… If I saw Charles off in a corner with a group of guys at a party, I knew they were all pilots.”

 At 10,000 feet in the air or at ground level, Charles lived a full life to the very end.
 His last few days were particularly good ones.

 On Monday, he played cards at the home of his dear friend Dr. Les Bodnar, who’d been ill for several weeks but had recently recovered enough to resume their regular bridge match.

 On the Morris Park Country Club golf course on Tuesday, Charles shot his best game of golf of the whole season, and his partner played his best round in four years—which meant they “won all the money,” Anne said, with a smile.